ACI-Rental/backend/README.md

 [![Release new ReservationService to Docker hub](https://github.com/ACI-Rental/backend/actions/workflows/release-reservation-service.yml/badge.svg)](https://github.com/ACI-Rental/backend/actions/workflows/release-reservation-service.yml)

 # Get started
 This section will guide you into running the project in a local environment.
+The image below represents the architecture you will achieve while following this guide.
 ![Software Architecture](https://i.imgur.com/4s6zQk8.png)
 ## Requirements
  - Docker desktop version 20.x and above